This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Prepare Cinnamon Sugar: In a small bowl, mix sugar and ground cinnamon; set aside.
+• In a small bowl, mix the sugar and cinnamon for the topping.
+Set aside.

-• Combine Dry Ingredients: In a medium-sized bowl, stir together flour, sugar, baking powder, and salt.
+• In a medium bowl, stir together the flour, sugar, baking powder, and salt.

-• Mix Wet Ingredients: In another bowl, combine the egg yolk, milk, melted butter, and vanilla (if using).
+• In a separate bowl, whisk the egg yolk, milk, melted butter, and vanilla (if using).

-• Combine Wet and Dry: Pour the wet ingredients into the flour mixture and stir until just moistened.
+• Pour the wet ingredients into the dry and stir until just combined.

-• Prepare Ramekin and Bake: Lightly grease a 10-ounce ramekin and pour in the batter.
-Bake for 23 to 28 minutes.
-It typically takes me 25 minutes.
+• Lightly grease a 10-ounce ramekin and pour in the batter.
+Bake for 23 to 28 minutes, or until a toothpick comes out clean.

-Drizzle ½ tablespoon of melted butter over the top of the muffin and sprinkle with the cinnamon-sugar mixture while it’s still in the ramekin – OR
+Drizzle ½ tablespoon of melted butter over the muffin in the ramekin and sprinkle with cinnamon sugar, or

-Use a knife to loosen the sides of the muffin from the ramekin, transfer it to a plate, and then drizzle with melted butter and sprinkle with the cinnamon-sugar mixture.
+Loosen the muffin with a knife, transfer to a plate, then drizzle with butter and sprinkle with cinnamon sugar.

 Notes